ChristerNilsson/gpsKarta/README.md

 * 2. Listen to distance indicating sounds (coins and explosions)
 * 3. Look at the map on the screen and the five circles.

+## Pan Speed
+As my Android has a very slow update rate (4Hz), I had to invent a new way of panning.
+I'm using adjustable speed.
+Starting in the middle gives the slowest, but most accurate, movement.
+The corners of the screen has approx the double normal speed.
+This feature can be disabled.

 ## Future Development

 * Låt localStorage lagras i molnet vid wifikontakt (typ Google Photo)